llyx97/Rosita/README.md

 KD Setting1: one-step pruning + one-stage KD
 ========
-Step1: Compress BERT as in Step1 of One-step pruning & fine-tuning.
+Step1: Compress BERT as in Step1 and Step2 of One-step pruning & fine-tuning.

 Step2: To train the compressed model with KD Setting1, enter `KD/` and run:
 ```